UbiquityRobotics/learn/noetic/quickstart/tips_and_tricks.md

 Some users have reported that, when running on a virtual machine workstation, it is necessary to turn off hardware acceleration.

-## Finding Robot Firmware Version Info
+## Finding the Robot Firmware Version Info

-Should you have to get back to report behavior issues with the robot where the robot can move that means a great deal of the system is operational.
-It is important to report to the support group the firmware version and its date which is done as follows if the host Raspberry Pi cpu is able to communicate with the main MCB board.
+Should you need to report behavior issues with the robot while the robot can move, that means a most of the system is operational.
+It is important to report to the support group the firmware version and its date, which is done as follows if the host Raspberry Pi cpu is able to communicate with the main MCB board.

     rostopic echo /diagnostics | grep -A 1  'Firmware [DV]'

 Report the version of the MCB main board if any tests indicate it has a fault.

-## Troubleshooting Lack Of Robot Movement
+## Troubleshooting a Lack Of Robot Movement

-The most basic way to do a test to verify the robot can move is to be on an SSH console window on the robot and see if you can use keyboard to control the robot at all where ```Forward``` is just tapping the ```i``` key.
+The most basic way to do a test to verify the robot can move is to be in an SSH console window to the robot and use teleop-keyboard to see if you can use keyboard to control the robot at all where ```Forward``` is just tapping the ```i``` key.

     rosrun teleop_twist_keyboard telelop_twist_keyboard.py

-Before we dig into some detailed troubleshooting below on lack of movement be aware you can also review some key high level reasons for lack of movement that we had in a post on our forum from some time back that you should review just in case it is one of these issue then this page will elaborate.
+Before we dig into some detailed troubleshooting below on lack of movement, be aware you can also review some key high level reasons for lack of movement that we had in a post on our forum from some time back.
+You should review this just in case it is one of these issue.

 Feel free to read that post if this page does not resolve your problem quickly.
 Older troubleshooting post:  [Magni Does Not Move issue on our forum](https://forum.ubiquityrobotics.com/t/magni-does-not-move/98)